 This was further complexed by copies of letters issued by the Saudi embassies in a couple of countries that mentioned one year as the standard.
 Rumors and false news were rampant.

 The final shape of things will be as follows:

 - First time visitors in a lifetime.
 No Charges

-- Second time visitors in a lifetime SR2000 (to be paid by pilgrim)
+- Second-time visitors in 5 years SR2000 (to be paid by pilgrim)

 New Umrah Visa Fees:

 - First time visitors in one Hijri Year : No Charges

 - Second-time visitors in a lifetime: SR2000 (To be paid by Mu’tamir)

 While this seems to be aimed at increasing the non-oil revenue, under the Saudi government’s Vision 2030 to diversify the Kingdom’s income streams, it is also evident that this will serve the purpose of reducing congestion as well.
 So, most probably, visa quotas and resultant delays in Rajab, Shaban and specially Ramadan, when it is almost as busy as Hajj will also be eased.